okohll/abdocs/content/docs/tables/hierarchy-navigation/tabs.md

 weight: 70
 description: Tabs allow navigation from a parent record to a related child record
 tags:
+- Citizen Developer level 2
-- Architect
+- v6
 ---
 Tabs are one way of exposing relationships between tables, to allow the user to navigate the structure of an application.
 For example, in a companies table, a contacts tab may show all the people employed at that particular company.

 > The user interface can display more than two levels of structure on screen in other ways (e.g. showing a menu in a tab) and wherever the user is, they can navigate up or down the hierarchy of data.

 ## Adding a tab
-1. Expand the _Build Tables_ menu in the lefthand sidebar
-2. Select the table you wish to add a tab to
+1. [Edit the table]({{<relref "/docs/tables/adding-and-removing/#editing-a-table">}}) you wish to add a tab to
-3. Click the pencil icon in the toolbar to edit the table, then select the table's _manage_ tab
-4. Scroll down to the bottom of the form
-5. Under 'Choose child tabs for the form', select an option in the _Add a tab_ dropdown
+5. In the 'tabs' panel, select a 'child table' in the _Add a tab_ dropdown

 ## Tab types
 There are two types of tab, those which show a **single record** and those which show **multiple records**.